30 Movie Facts That Will Blow Your Mind

 These days, filmmakers and producers have trained us to keep a watchful eye out for easter eggs—little jokes and references snuck into the film that otherwise serve no other purpose than a winking, "See what we did there?"
 And while we collectively gab about these sneaky surprises like well-informed cinephiles, the truth is that your favorite movie is likely hiding a far deeper trove of secrets.

 For instance: did you know that one of the greatest Pixar films was almost deleted?
 Or that the biggest movie of 1976 was written entirely, first draft to last, in two weeks?
-Or that one of cinema’s most legendary lines was improvised?
+Or that one of cinema's most legendary lines was improvised?
 Herein, we reveal the truth behind these (and more!) silver-screen secrets.
-Read on—and clean house at the next Hollywood trivia night.
-And for more wild facts out of Hollywood, learn the 50 Crazy Celebrity Facts You Won’t Believe Are True.
+Read on for the best movie facts and prepare to clean house at the next Hollywood trivia night.
+And for more wild facts out of Hollywood, learn the 50 Crazy Celebrity Facts You Won't Believe Are True.

 James Cameron Drew That Charcoal of Naked Kate Winslet

 That slightly scandalous charcoal drawing of a topless Kate Winslet in Titanic was drawn by none other than the director himself, James Cameron.
 If you want something done right, sometimes you just need to do it yourself.
 And for more trivia from this seminal film, check out the 20 Facts That Titanic Gets Wrong.